- Field Service Management

 With artificial intelligence (AI), field service schedulers have a new kind of colleague.
 Praxedo designed SmartScheduler for companies that manage a large number of service calls, field operations and need to consider many operational constraints.
 The automated field service scheduling software uses metaheuristic algorithms that can efficiently deliver results in just a few seconds.

-AI engines combine all field service scheduling criteria as well as travel times and workload distribution among technicians to quickly create routes and suggest the optimal service schedule.
+AI engines combine all the necessary field service scheduling criteria, such as travel times and workload distribution among technicians, to quickly create routes and suggest the optimal service schedule.

 They also consider business constraints, such as required approvals, when moving scheduled service calls, reassigning service calls, and exceeding technicians’ daily hours.

 Scheduling is not static.
-The intelligent assistant evolves schedules throughout the day, integrating emergencies and unforeseen events such as road accidents.
+The intelligent assistant updates schedules throughout the day, integrating emergencies and unforeseen events such as road accidents.
 However, AI doesn’t replace schedulers.
-Instead, it informs decision-making.
-Man and machine collaborate to create the optimal schedule.
+Instead, it informs decision-making and collaborates to create the optimal schedule.

 3. Balance recurring and emergency service requirements